ArnaudBuchholz/reserve/doc/openui5.md

 <u>*`redirect-csp.json` configuration file*</u>

-The file `csp.js` below adds the content security policy header to only allow files coming from the same website that served the `index.html` one.
+The file `csp.js`, detailed below, adds the `Content-Security-Policy` header to tell the browser to trust only code coming from the website that served the `index.html` file.

 ```JavaScript
 module.exports = async function (request, response) {